richardrom/Centaur/tools/plpack/plpack-readme.md

 -l,--lib: The path where the actual plugin file is located.
           Beware that plpack will not check if its a valid plugin
 -p: Protected
 -o,--out: Output path for the resulting file.
-The name will be the {#1}-{#2}.cpk
+The file name will have the format {#1}-{#2}.cpk
-          Where #1 is the name with spaces replaced by '-' and #2 are the first 8 characteres of the uuid
+          Where #1 is '--name' with the spaces replaced by '-' and #2 are the first 8 characters of the uuid -t,--theme: The package is a plugin that implements a plugin -e,--extra: Specify a file that will added to the extra directory.
+For more than more file set this option as needed
+            example: plpack -e file1.txt -e file2.txt -e file3.txt
+                     OR
+                     plpack --extra=file1.txt --extra=file2.txt --extra=file3.txt
 ```

 ### Builtin Plugins